threefoldtech/info_grid/src/terraform/advanced/terraform_wireguard_ssh.md

   wg-quick down wg
   ```

-> Note: If it doesn't work and you already did a Wireguard connection with the same file from terraform (from a previous deployment), write on the terminal `wg-quick down wg`, then `wg-quick up wg`.
+> Note: If it doesn't work and you already did a Wireguard connection with the same file from Terraform (from a previous deployment), write on the terminal `wg-quick down wg`, then `wg-quick up wg`.

 As a test, you can ping the virtual IP address of the VM to make sure the Wireguard connection is correct.
 Make sure to replace `vm_wg_ip` with the proper IP address:
 * ```